When An Electric Vehicle Catches Fire, It Makes Headlines. A Petrol Car Catching Fire Is Not As Exciting News Because It Is Commonplace!

-When an EV catches fire, it makes the headlines.
-A petrol car catching fire is not as exciting news because it is commonplace.
-This is understandable as EVs are relatively new on the roads and therefore hold much more fascination for the reader.
-However, these headlines often understate the risk of fire for traditional petrol and diesel cars.
+This is understandable, as EVs are relatively new on the roads and therefore hold much more fascination for the reader.
+However, these headlines often understate the risk of fire for traditional petrol and diesel cars (internal combustion engine).

 Tesla claims that their cars have demonstrated a safer track record.
 In fact, petrol cars are nearly 11 times more likely to catch fire compared to a Tesla, with only 5 fires for every billion miles travelled compared to 55 fires per billion miles for petrol cars.
 According to the National Fire Protection Association (NFPA), crashes are one of the key reasons for vehicle fire, with one about every three minutes on US roads.

 Extinguishing a fire in a battery-electric vehicle (BEV) is generally more challenging than with petrol or diesel cars.
 This is because the lithium-ion battery continues to be at risk of reigniting, even after the initial fire has been extinguished.

 In internal-combustion engine (ICE) cars, once the fire has been put out, the fuel is removed from the vehicle.
 However, this is not possible for electric cars as removing the battery is not quite as simple as emptying a fuel tank.
 And since an EV battery still continues to contain energy, it can reignite the fire.

 Emergency first responders, like firefighters, are less familiar with electric car incidents.
 Therefore, they will continue to require specialised training to deal with fire incidents involving EVs, as the number of electric cars on the road increase.
 Do keep in mind emergency crews have had many decades of experience in dealing with petrol and diesel fires.
 In time, a battery-electric vehicle (BEV) catching fire will not make as many headlines!